SalishSeaCast/tools/SalishSeaTools/docs/development.rst

 :kbd:`SalishSeaTools` is installed in `editable install mode`_ as part of the conda environment creation process.
-That means that the package is installed from the cloned repo via symlinks so that it will be automatically updated as the repo evolves.
+That means that the package is installed from the cloned repo in a way that it will be automatically updated as the repo evolves.

 .. _editable install mode: https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs

 To deactivate the environment use:

 .. code-block:: bash